HNLMS De Ruyter (F804): 2015–2024

 On 28 January 2020, De Ruyter left Nieuwe Haven to join the French-Led Task Force, European-led Maritime Awareness in the Strait of Hormuz (EMASOH), in the Persian Gulf.
 Between 7 and 8 February 2020, the vessel participated in a joint training operation with the Maritime Squadron of the Armed Forces of Malta which involved various scenarios at sea.
 She was joined by the Maltese patrol vessel P62.
 The onboard NH90 NFH was joined in the air by the Maltese AW139.

 During its mid-life upgrade the De Ruyter was equipped with an improved Thales SMART-L multi-mission radar that can spot incoming ballistic missiles.

+2025–present

 On 12 March 2025, De Ruyter fired a Tomahawk off the coast of Norfolk, becoming the first Dutch vessel to do so.